Jordy-VL/uncertainty-bench/README.md

 ## Disclaimer
-The code was originally run in a corporate environment*, now reimplemented and open-sourced for helping the research community.
+The code was originally run in a corporate environment*, now reimplemented and open-sourced for aiding the research community.
 There will be small changes between the current output & results presented in the paper.